Pocho737/hello-world/README.md

 # hello-world
-My entrance into the world of github ^
+My entrance into the world of github ^^

+..and my first edit to unterstand it